strangiato/odh-operator-api/README.md

 Any resources installed by a custom resource should be able to be uninstalled by removing that custom resource.

+Any CRDs owned by a dependent component that is directly modified by a user action (e.g. creating a `Model Server` in the Dashboard creates an object managed by ModelMesh) should be exposed and accessible through the Operator page for Installed Operators.

 ## ODH Operator Owned Custom Resources

 ### DataScienceCluster